-We’ve got all the information you need to know on what tonsil stones are, how to get rid of tonsil stones and how to prevent them.
-We also provide the latest treatments to help you.
+We’ve got all the information you need to know on what tonsil stones are, how to get rid of them and how to prevent them.

 What Are Tonsil Stones?

 These small lumps of hard material look like tiny white or yellow pebbles.
 While they’re not painful, they can give you very bad breath.
 Typically, tonsil stones are small, though on some occasions they may be large.
 They look like white “dots” on your tonsils and can be mistaken for food particles.

 In actuality, they are comprised of shed epithelium, a type of body tissue.

 You may also hear them referred to as tonsilloliths.